 “Talent intelligence solutions are all about gathering and combining data on the labor market and talent, while people analytics revolves around making decisions with the data we have about our people.” - Richard Rosenow

+In the talent intelligence space, the effectiveness of your strategy relies on the quality and comprehensiveness of the external data you validate your internal data against.
 This is where Lightcast comes in.
-Our approach is centered around aggregating the most extensive data sources and applying open-sourced and market recognized data standards to enrich and validate this data.
+Our approach is centered around aggregating the most extensive data sources and applying open-sourced and market-recognized data standards to enrich and validate this data.
 Lightcast prioritizes transparency throughout this process, ensuring those using our data have a clear understanding of our sources and methodologies.
 With this, the insights that we provide are not only qualified, but meaningful and trustworthy as well.

-Lightcast data layered together offers the most detailed information on skills, jobs, and supply and demand throughout the global labor market.
+Lightcast data layered together offers the most detailed information on skills, jobs, and supply and demand throughout the labor market.
 Organizations rely on finding the right people, in the right markets, with the right skills to get the job done.
 So, what talent intelligence data can be used to make this happen?

 Skills